skoba/openehr-ruby/README.md

 as open_ehr, but changed to openehr from release 1.1.0.
 1.0.x versions are obsoleted.

-The intention is to have a sample EHR to deploy quickly with Ruby on Rails for development and understanding of the openEHR standards.
+The intention is to have a sample EHR to deploy quickly with Ruby on Rails for development and understanding of the openEHR standards

 This package includes:
 * ADL 1.4 parser